Extended Integrated Training Posts

 These posts are available for trainees to start at the beginning of ST2 or later.
 Trainees must have a minimum of 6 months whole time equivalent left of their current training programme at the start of this post

-This post works between the 2 bases below and supports trainees in studying the Diploma in Palliative Care
+This post works between the 2 bases below and supports trainees in studying the Diploma in Palliative Care or equivalent.

 Broadway Medical Practice The practice provides weekly MDT meetings (composed of GP, DN, Community Matrons, Social workers and the voluntary sector) focused on wrapping services around our most complex and vulnerable patients.
 These patients are usually the severely frail or multi-morbid who may be nearing their end of their life.
 The practice works collaboratively with the palliative care team to further develop our approaches in management of patients in the community as well as ensuring our patients receive the best possible proactive and holistic care.

 Whilst in working in the sexual health services trainees will manage patients within the queue and wait service and the appointment clinic and can use their time to undergo training in the following areas: FSRH Diploma; FSRH Letter of Competence in Intrauterine Techniques; FSRH Letter of Competence in Sub-dermal implant insertion and removal; STIF Plus.

 Trainees will see a large range of patients with genitourinary problems, gynaecological problems and contraception needs.
 They will be taught genital examination techniques and the use of the microscopes and point of care testing.

 Primary Care Research Post(16 months Post)